k1LoW/sheer-heart-attack/README.md

 # Sheer Heart Attack

-"Sheer Heart Attack" provides temporary tool that can execute any command on the process/host metrics trigger for debugging.
+"Sheer Heart Attack" provides a tool that can execute any command on the process/host metrics trigger for debugging.

-## Usage
+## Quick Start

 ``` console
 $ source <(curl https://raw.githubusercontent.com/k1LoW/sheer-heart-attack/master/use)